--3.4.1 MARKETING STRATEGIES--

 --LICENSING--

 (PP) Consider the advantages and disadvantages of the following ways PP could start selling its products in country Z. Recommend which way PP should choose.
 Justify your answer.
-1) FORM A JOINT VENTURE with a retailer in country Z, 2) LICENSING in country Z, 3) Sell on-line to customers in country Z
+1) FORM A JOINT VENTURE with a retailer in country Z, 2) LICENSING in country Z, 3) SELL ON-LINE to customers in country Z

 --PAST PAPERS--